Scouts (10½-14)

 ‘Scouting has given me a fantastic opportunity to do lots of activities and things that people who are not in Scouts don’t get to do.
 It’s about having fun with good friends.’

-Scouts are the third section of the Scouting movement.
+Scouts are the fourth section of the Scouting movement.
 From the first experimental camp for 20 boys in 1907, the movement now has an estimated 28 million members worldwide, and in the UK alone there are over 500,000 boys and girls involved in Scouting.
 An increase in adult volunteers means that more and more young people are now able to take part in their own big adventure.

 Outdoor activities feature prominently, with the highlight being camping.
 Throughout the year, Scouts learn various skills, such as map reading, camp cooking and first aid in preparation for camp.